 It’s a balance to strike your budget with your goals, but when asked, I always give the same advice to CMO’s and startup founders.
-In 2020, 45% of companies increased their PR budget.
 If your budget is $400,000 or more per year, hire an agency that does $20 million+ in revenue.
 If your budget is $180,000 per year, hire a boutique PR firm, with less than $10 million in revenue.
-If your budget is $60,000 per year, don’t hire an agency, hire a freelancer.
+If your budget is $60,000 annually, don’t hire an agency, hire a freelancer.

 Agencies are notoriously reluctant to share minimum retainers, but in 2013, several agency executives did just that with PR Observer, an industry publication.